uhppoted/uhppoted-python/README.md

 ### `ActivateKeypadsResponse`

-Container class for the decoded response from an activate-keypads request.
+Container class for the decoded response to an activate-keypads request.

     Fields:
         controller  (uint32)  Controller serial number.